Agoric/documentation/main/zoe/api/zoe-helpers.md

 If the first offer argument has already completed and is no longer active, the other offer is rejected with a message.

-If the trade fails for any reason, it throws the message `The trade between l eft ${keepLeft} and right ${tryRight} failed.
+If the trade fails for any reason, it throws the message `The trade between left ${keepLeft} and right ${tryRight} failed.
 Please check the log for more information`.
 It writes the specific error to the console.
 ```js
 import {